 What she’s learning: Each team member has responsibilities integral to development and creation of a film, and Pepper is learning how every detail and step comes together.

 “My favorite part about the internship is the people I’ve met who all have incredible stories of how they got to where they are today, and have those very successful people tell you they want to help you achieve your dreams of breaking into the film and television industry,” said Pepper.
-“I have amazing opportunities through the Academy of Television Arts and Sciences, such as networking events with top executives in the industry, exclusive film-viewing events and the opportunity to attend the Creative Arts Emmys.”
+“I have amazing opportunities through the Academy of Television Arts, Sciences and Education, such as networking events with top executives in the industry, exclusive film-viewing events and the opportunity to attend the Creative Arts Emmys.”

 She also is learning how to network in the “biz,” and “how to get your foot in the door at the right time.”